 - You can subscribe to a list and get notified each time a modification is made to the list

 - You can add color to your list to easily distinguish it from the rest

-In Nutcache, cards are super powerful as each card contains a tab menu where you can:
+In Nutcache, stories are super powerful as each story contains a tab menu where you can: